sudheermuthyala/EKS/Kubernets-Notebook/README.md

 - kubernets provides consistent and reliable way to manage Applications, regardless whether they running on-premises, in the cloud , or in Hybrid environments.

 # What is Microservices ?
-- Microservices is Software architecture
+- Microservices is Software architecture pattern that structurs applications